 Trip planners should review the risks involved in the trip and weigh them against the educational objectives of the trip.
-Planners should pay special attention to the following situations and contact us for instructions regarding procedures and documentation needed for the trip:
+Planners should pay special attention to the following situations and contact EHS for guidance regarding procedures and documentation for the trip:

 - Alcohol consumption

 - Car pools

 - Foreign travel

 - Non-WNC participants

 - Overnight stays

 - Out-of-state travel

 WNC employees traveling on WNC business are provided with travel insurance free of charge as indicated on BCN Risk Management’s website.

 Employees should review this information and obtain an insurance card as needed when a foreign travel request is approved and before embarking on the trip.
 WNC Business Office and the Travel Policy can provide additional assistance and information.